toddm-ClaybookAdvisors/layercake-method/docs/AUTHOR_NOTES.md

 *note 10*
 Just had the LLM optamize my chat boot, it suggested adding a strict and explicit policy around getting everyting in a single markdown code block.
 We'll see how well it works, it's been a pain in the ass and I'm tired of yelling at it whih seems to work.

+*note 11*
+new policy worked really well.
+Starting to get the hang of more effective prompting.
+I have a crazy idea that I'm going to try out.
+I've been capturing my chats during every layer created.
+Some quite big.
+I wan to see if I can do an analysis on them to go from original prompt to optimal prompt for creating the final outcome.  wish me luck